Function objects and lambdas

 Higher order functions

-A higher order function if a function that operates on functions - it either accepts function objects as parameter, or returns a function object, or both.
+A higher-order function is a function that operates on functions - it either accepts function objects as parameters, returns a function object, or both.

 The map() function

-One example of a higher order function, consider the built-in map
+One example of a higher-order function is the built-in map

 function.
 This takes a function object and applies it to a sequence of inputs.
 Here is an example using a square